CSantana23/Assignment-4-Paper-Review-Database/README.md

 - REVIEWER_HAS_TOPICS
 - REVIEWER_SUBMIT_REVIEWS

-Insert data from the file titled
+Insert data from the file titled InsertData.sql